MEET DEMOCRATIC WHIP KATHERINE CLARK

 - Partnered with civil rights icon and the late Congressman John Lewis to lead a historic sit-in on the House Floor, calling on the Republican-controlled body to allow a vote on common sense gun safety reform.

-- Elected Assistant Speaker by her colleagues, making her the second-highest ranking woman in Congressional history, and the highest-ever ranking woman from Massachusetts.
+- Elected Democratic Whip by her colleagues, making her the second woman to ever serve at the top of House leadership, and the highest-ever ranking woman from Massachusetts.

 - Co-chaired the DCCC’s Red 2 Blue program in 2018 that led to the Democrats’ blue wave.